Skip to main content

 Please take the time to visit this page ahead of time and familiarize yourself with what to expect when registration goes live so that you are prepared.
 Classes often fill quickly, so if you are delayed while trying to figure out where to click, the class may be filled.

-All Levels – Wheel Throwing, Cone 6 Hand building, and Surface Decoration
+All Levels Wheel throwing, Hand building, and Surface Decoration - Cone 6 (Tues. eve)

 Tuesdays, 6:30–9:30 PM